tonymullen/ups-website/src/partials/s17plp/hw/hw4-prolog-description.html.md

 #### Generate and Test

 Although there are several ways to approach this puzzle, it's a good opportunity to use a commonly used pattern in Prolog called "generate and test".
 In generate and test, the idea is to first create a predicate that can generate possible solutions, and then a predicate that can test them to see if they satisfy the requirements of the puzzle.
+Prolog will use backtracking to generate alternate solutions until one is found that passes the test.
 In this case, possible solutions are permutations of the digits 1 through 9.

 An example of how this should work (on a smaller list of numbers) is here:

-    ?- generate_permutations([1,2,3],X).
+    ?- permutations([1,2,3],X).
     X = [1, 2, 3] ;
     X = [1, 3, 2] ;
     X = [2, 1, 3] ;